The Strongest Man in the Bible: 7 Things To Learn From Him

 Let’s continue from that scene.

-After praying to God, Samson “grasped the two middle pillars” of the temple (Judges 16:29).
-One was with his right hand and the other with his left.
+After praying to God, Samson grasped the two middle pillars of the temple, one on his right hand and the other on his left (Judges 16:29).

-While doing it, he shouted, “Let me die with the Philistines” (verse 30, MEV).
-So, he pushed with all the strength he had.
+While in this position, he shouted, “Let me die with the Philistines” (verse 30, ESV).
+And he pushed the pillars with all his strength.

-Finally, the temple “fell upon the rulers and all the people who were in it.”
-With this, “he killed more than he had killed in his life.”
+Finally, the temple fell upon the rulers and all the people in it.
+He killed more than he had killed during his life.

 What a tragic death!

-With this, do you think the Lord has forgiven him?
+With this, do you think the Lord has forgiven Samson?

 What Were His 4 Weaknesses?